MSc Public Health for Eye Care

 • At least a second class honours degree from a recognised university in science/health related subject.

-You are expected to be a health care professional involved in eye care or to have appropriate technical qualifications and work experience.
+You are expected to be a healthcare professional involved in eye care or to have appropriate technical qualifications and work experience.

 When should you apply?